 The spreadsheet is deliberately simple, so that the cause, effect and projected results can be very clearly understood, without clouding the issue with technical fine tuning, or minute analysis of arcane tax provisions which don’t have a major impact on the outcome.

-The spreadsheet can be useful to evaluate the effect of any tax-effective leveraged investment, such as shares, property, rental property etc.
+This spreadsheet can be useful to evaluate the effect of any tax-effective leveraged investment, such as shares, property, rental property etc.

-- The calculator assumes you have a reasonably well-informed idea of broad income and expense profiles, and prefer a fast-but-good estimate over a slow-but-highly-accurate kind of analysis.
+- The calculator assumes you have a reasonably well-informed idea of income and expense profiles, and prefer a fast-but-good estimate over a slow-but-highly-accurate kind of analysis.

 - The spreadsheet is basically a single investor, single investment model